-The Tennessee, Texas, and Louisiana Attorneys General expressed similar concerns.70 The Tennessee Attorney General warned that "serving as a member of the board of a religious organization, participating in groups such as the Christian Legal Society, or even speaking about how one's religious beliefs influence one's work as an attorney" could "be deemed conduct 'related to the practice of law."71 Furthermore, ABA Model Rule 8.4(g) "is far broader than Rule 3.6 of the Code of Judicial Conduct" because Rule 3.6's Comment [4] clarifies that a judge's membership in a religious organization does not violate the rule.72 Arizona similarly has an exception for judges' membership in a religious organization.73 By contrast, ABA Model Rule 8.4(g) "contains no exception for membership in a religious organization."74
+Several attorneys general have expressed similar concerns.79 The Tennessee Attorney General warned that "serving as a member of the board of a religious organization, participating in groups such as the Christian Legal Society, or even speaking about how one's religious beliefs influence one's work as an attorney" could "be deemed conduct 'related to the practice of law."
+Moreover, ABA Model Rule 8.4(g) "is far broader than Rule 3.6 of the Code of Judicial Conduct" because Rule 3.6's Comment [4] clarifies that a judge's membership in a religious organization does not violate the rule.
+Maine similarly has an exception for judges' membership in a religious organization.
+By contrast, ABA Model Rule 8.4(g) and Proposed Model Rule 8.4(g) "contain[] no exception for membership in a religious organization."

-- B. ABA Model Rule 8.4(g) Would Institutionalize Viewpoint Discrimination Against Many Lawyers' Public Speech on Current Political, Social, Religious, and Cultural Issues. - 1.
-ABA Model Rule 8.4(g) on its face discriminates on the basis of viewpoint.
+B. ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) Allow Unconstitutional Viewpoint Discrimination.

+1. ABA Model Rule 8.4(g) on its face discriminates on the basis of viewpoint.

-As seen in its Comment [4], ABA Model Rule 8.4(g) would explicitly protect some viewpoints over others by allowing lawyers to "engage in conduct undertaken to promote diversity and inclusion without violating this Rule by, for example, implementing initiatives aimed at recruiting, hiring, retaining and advancing diverse employees or sponsoring diverse law student organizations."75 Because "conduct" includes "verbal conduct," the proposed rule would impermissibly favor speech that "promote[s] diversity and inclusion" over speech that does not.
+As seen in its Comment [4], ABA Model Rule 8.4(g) would explicitly protect some viewpoints over others by allowing lawyers to "engage in conduct undertaken to promote diversity and inclusion without violating this Rule by, for example, implementing initiatives aimed at recruiting, hiring, retaining and advancing diverse employees or sponsoring diverse law student organizations."84 Because "conduct" includes "verbal conduct," the proposed rule would impermissibly favor speech that "promote[s] diversity and inclusion" over speech that does not.